 The Roles of God

-Before I define some of the attributes we have already mentioned, I want to briefly say something about the roles of God.
+Before I define some of the attributes we have already mentioned, I want to briefly say something about the roles of God, which are different from His attributes.
 The roles of God are designations in the Bible that help us to understand how God relates to humanity.

 How does God relate to us?
 He is King, Judge, Master, Shepherd, Priest, Light, and Father.
 Look at some implications of God manifesting Himself to us in these roles: